 Do you enjoy the outdoors?
 Are you interested in environmental and conservation issues?
 Do you have a strong background in physical, life and natural sciences?
 If so, you should pursue a Bachelor of Science degree in Ecology for Environmental Science at the University of North Texas.
-We are the first university in the region to offer this degree program.
+We're the first university in the region to offer this degree program.

-Faculty members are active researchers in many fields including:
+Faculty members are active researchers in many fields, including:

-The Career Center, Learning Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

+In your junior year, take the SAT or ACT and have your scores sent to UNT.
 In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

 If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-Each year, 3,900 students transfer to UNT.
-More information about the center is at transition.unt.edu.
+Each year, 3,800 students transfer to UNT.